-Local stakeholders, community organizations and individuals interested in learning more, or businesses interested in participating in a workshop, are encouraged to contact Michelle Gluck, CCEDC Environment and Energy Resource Educator, at Mg822@cornell.edu or 845-677-8223 ext.
+Local stakeholders, community organizations and individuals interested in learning more, or businesses interested in participating in the local business focus group, are encouraged to contact Michelle Gluck, CCEDC Environment and Energy Resource Educator, at Mg822@cornell.edu or 845-677-8223 ext.
 148.

 The Dutchess S.U.P.P.P.
 Campaign is administered by CCE Dutchess County is supported by the NYS Pollution Prevention Institute (NYSP2I) and paid for in part by Dutchess County and other entities.
 Cornell Cooperative Extension is an employer and educator recognized for valuing AA/EEO, Protected Veterans, and Individuals with Disabilities and provides equal program and employment opportunities.